Digby Island staff about 1915. Jack Bowerman on far right.

 Cox, P.J.
 Replaced McIntyre in 1912 at Ikeda.
 Queen Charlotte Islander item.

 Cox, Ted Joined the wireless service in the 1911-12 period, most likely from the British Post Office.
 1939 newspaper clipping has him and his wife returning to Bull Harbor after a visit to Victoria.

 Creer, J.D.
 September 29, 1910 Victoria Times newspaper item mentions Creer (misspelled Preer) as the station manager at Triangle Island.
 He was noted as the operator who worked a new distance record--Honolulu.
 As the OIC at Triangle Island in 1915 he was earning $95/month.
+The clipping says he was in charge of Ikeda in the spring of 1912, and may not have stayed long, once the wife saw saw the place.
 In 1912-16 he was at Point Grey as the First operator at $87.50/mo.

 Crosby, Thomas Davis (Bill?)
 Crosby (b.1884) came to Canada in 1911 from the UK.
 He was an experienced Royal Navy operator.
 In 1911 he is listed in the census as an operator at Pachena.
 Crosby is remembered as having a sharp temper.
 1912 Federal accounts give him a $65/month salary.